 The teaching and discussion of colour within practice-based disciplines in architecture, art and design has declined across Europe and internationally since the 1970s, although there is evidence of a resurgence of interest in colour in high profile exhibitions, publications and through historical research in pigments and conservation.

-The University of Edinburgh has the potential to build capacity for further research and teaching in colour, particularly since the merger with Edinburgh College of Art (ECA), by tapping into existing expertise that is presently active and productive but disconnected and unfocussed.
+A funded research project in 2014 established the potential to build capacity for further research and teaching in colour at ECA by tapping into existing expertise that is presently active and productive, but was previously disconnected and unfocussed.

 As a topic, colour is naturally multi-disciplinary.
 Drawn by the expertise within creative disciplines in ECA and across the wider University, a cluster of postgraduate research students are currently working on a diverse range of topics in history of art, art practice, and in architectural and environmental design.

 Prof. Fiona McLachlan has undertaken collaborative colour design consultancy, working with architects and University Estates on the recent refurbishment of the Old College Law School, Edinburgh College of Art, the Playfair Stair and the Elliot room in Minto House.